Driving to pick up my puppy

-We generally schedule our appointments on the hour as we like to reserve a full hour for you to meet your puppy and to talk with the Guardian Home!
+We generally schedule our appointments on the hour as we like to reserve plenty of time for you to meet your puppy and to talk with the Guardian Home before the next family arrives.
 As you think through your traveling itinerary, be sure to allow for plenty of time to arrive for your appointment.
 Arriving too early or too late may cause a disruption to another family’s special moment with their new puppy.

 If you’re planning on spending a night in Greenville, here are some great pet-friendly hotel options!